api-evangelist/providers/_store/bureau-of-consular-affairs.md

       Privacy Policy - US ...
 name: Bureau of Consular Affairs
 tags:
-  - API
+  - Federal Government
-type: Index
+type: Contract
 image: https://kinlane-productions.s3.amazonaws.com/apis-json/apis-json-logo.jpg
 access: 3rd-Party
 created: '2024-11-25'
-modified: '2024-11-25'
+modified: '2024-12-22'
-position: Consumer
+position: Consuming
 description: >-
-  You can also access this registry using the API (see API Docs).
-About Bureau of Consular Affairs Â· CKAN API Â· CKAN Association Â· Open Data Â· Privacy Policy - US ...
+  The Bureau of Consular Affairs (CA) is a bureau of the United States Department of State reporting to the under secretary of state for management.
+  The mission of the Bureau is to administer laws, formulate regulations and implement policies relating to the broad range of consular services and immigration.
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com